 As a mental health care organisation, The Soke, has a particular point of view on culture.
 Very often we see clients as the result of poor workplace cultures where bullying and harassment is commonplace, competition between employees is malicious and there is little trust between managers and their teams.
 Psychologically these people are badly injured and after successful treatment and recovery, rarely return to the place that the damage occurred.

 So, if building a positive workplace culture is the answer, what does it take to be an organisation that does that, drawing great employees in and holding them there?
 Ultimately, there are myriad of factors and you cannot simply project manage this.
-It has to be at the core of everything that your company does – a collection of ideas, customs and behaviours of you and your team that is applied every time and in all situations.
+It has to be at the core of everything that your company does – a collection of ideas, customs and behaviours of you and your team, which may include a few virtual assistants, that is applied every time and in all situations.
 What follows are some ideas of where to start and how to take it a step further.

 Define and state the company’s purpose